 With recent press speculation that Cambodian visas are now available for foreign tourists Travel Begins at 40 has teamed up with the Cambodia Visa and Work Permit Group to unravel the mystery surrounding Cambodia Visa Requirements.

 Applying for a Cambodia visa has always had complications and the Covid pandemic has made the maze even harder to navigate.
 Inaccurate media reports muddy the water even further so here is an up to date report on what you can and cannot do.
+But, first of all make sure you have a valid passport.

 Do I Need a Visa for Cambodia?